adityashirsatrao007/BlockChain-Projects/README.md

 ## Support

-For support, email support@blockchainvoting.com or join our Discord community.
+For support, email support@blockchainvoting.com or create an issue in the repository.

-## Acknowledgments

-- Ethereum Foundation
-- OpenZeppelin
-- IPFS
-- MongoDB
-- React Community